akucinskii/Foodie/README.md

 npm run start
 ```

-if deploying to an service add more env variables
+if deploying to an service, add more env variables

 ```bash
 NEXTAUTH_SECRET=yourSecret